matlab-actions/run-tests/README.md

-# Run MATLAB Tests
+# Run MATLAB® Tests

-Run all tests in a MATLAB project and generate test artifacts using the _first_ MATLAB on the runner's system `PATH`.
+Use this action to run your MATLAB and Simulink® tests and generate artifacts such as JUnit test results and Cobertura code coverage reports.
+To run the tests in your project, the Run MATLAB Tests action uses the first MATLAB version on the runner's system PATH.

-You also run your MATLAB and Simulink® tests and generate artifacts such as JUnit test results and/or Cobertura code coverage reports.
+## Usage

 You can use this action `with`:
 | Argument  | Description |